The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 - Rapid and efficient online ETIAS application process

-- Electronically linked to passport, there’s no requirement to carry around an actual permit
+- Electronically linked to a passport, there’s no requirement to carry around an actual permit

 - Greater security across Schengen nations